aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Talk to Prince Ali
 - Buy roughly 14 wines from Fortunato
 - Use Draynor bank
-	- WITHDRAW: RM notes and 25 bones
+	- BANK: RM notes and 25 bones
 - Walk to the Wizards Tower
 - Talk to to get the DS key **[3,3,2,retalk]**
 - Talk to Sedridor to complete RM